ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 - Assuming you have installed VimTeX and meet the above-described requirements, you can check that VimTeX has loaded by opening a file with the `.tex` extension and issuing the command `:VimtexInfo`.
   If this opens a window with various system status information, VimTeX has loaded and you're good to go.

   If the command `:VimtexInfo` returns `E492: Not an editor command: VimtexInfo`, VimTeX has not loaded.
-  Double-check that VimTeX is installed and that you meet the plugin's above-described requirements.
+  Double-check that VimTeX is installed and that you meet the plugin requirements described just above in the section [Getting started with VimTeX](#getting-started-with-vimtex).

   If that fails and VimTeX still doesn't load, scroll down four bullet points and see if the long bullet point about overriding VimTeX with a user-defined filetype plugin applies to you.
   If *that* fails, turn to the Internet for help.